Preparing an Application

 Tips For Freshmen

 - Think about the kinds of experiences you'd like to get out of college.
 Travel abroad?
 Is graduate school in your future?
-Set some goals and determine the steps to get there.
+Set goals and determine the steps to get there.

 - Engage with your academics outside of the classroom.
 Get to know faculty members in your areas of interest, read articles and journals in the field, go to your faculty's office hours, and get to know more about what interests you.
+These faculty members will help your professional development, and may also serve as a reference for you later.

 - Excel in your language of choice as many scholarships involve an international travel component.